 Fairness is a quality people, especially kids, naturally strive for.
 You are not changing the outcome, but the child’s friends are still involved.

 After the natural consequence happens, your child may feel distressed.
-Use this opportunity to teach your child how to regulate their emotions, and how to solve the problem they’ve gotten themselves into.
+Use this opportunity to teach them how to regulate their emotions, and how to solve the problem they’ve gotten themselves into.

 Don’t let your child “self-soothe”.
 They can’t.
 Humans are not born with emotional regulation.
 They need your help to learn emotional regulation skills.

-Problem solving skills and coping skills aren’t born out of thin air.
+Problem-solving skills and coping skills aren’t born out of thin air either.
 They need to be taught.
 Ask questions and give hints or options to help children solve the problem.
 Prompting them to think also helps them self-regulate their emotions.

 DON’T use time-outs

 Time-outs for kids, when done, properly can be an effective disciplinary tool.
-Unfortunately, most parents don’t do it correctly.
+Unfortunately, most parents don’t use timeout correctly.
 As a result, it becomes a punishment.